hasan-umanitoba/hasan-umanitoba.github.io/README.md

 ## Instructions
 ### Pick a Markdown editor
 Markdown editors are tools to convert text to HTML and allows developers and technical writers to design documents easily.
 I used Microsoft's [Visual Studio Code](https://code.visualstudio.com/docs/languages/markdown) to format the resume because it comes with various extensions which supports shortcuts, style checking, and markdown linting.
-List of other editors are provided in [Additional Resources](https://github.com/hasan-umanitoba/hasan-umanitoba.github.io/#more-resources)
+List of other editors are provided in [Additional Resources](https://github.com/hasan-umanitoba/hasan-umanitoba.github.io/#more-resources).

 ### Formatting the resume
+I used markdown as a lightweight markup language because I found it easier to learn, read and convert to visually appealing resume.
+It's also a new standard for text that will be published online.
+By providing content for simple static sites, it works well with learning management systems and large content management systems.
+Andrew Etter also describes in their book that it has the cleanest syntax and markdown flavor such as 'GitHub Flavored Markdown' is a popular choice for simple web-based help systems.
+Using Github's flavored markdown language I formatted my resume to properly my resume into multiple sections such as :
+*Education
+*Technical Skills
+*Work Experience
+*Projects
+*Extracurricular Activities

 ### Setup your GitHub account
 You can [join](https://github.com/join) GitHub by filling in the username, email address, and Password